syntevo/docs/src/SmartGit/Manual/GUI/AdvancedSettings/Theme-Customization.md

 # Customizing SmartGit's Theme Colors

 You can customize certain colors in SmartGit by patching its themes.
 The custom colors are configured in files `light-patch.theme` and `dark-patch.theme` in [SmartGit's Settings Directory](../../Installation/Installation-and-Files.md#default-path-of-smartgits-settings-directory).
-Depending on the selected theme from the Preferences, the appropriate file will be used.
+Depending on the selected theme from the **Preferences**, the appropriate file will be used.
 In case of automatic theme selection (which is the default), your system theme (light or dark) will determine the used file.

-#### Note
+### Note

 > These files only will be read on SmartGit start.

-## List of customizable colors
+## List of Customizable Colors

 To get a complete list of customizable colors, you can run SmartGit from command line using parameter `--write-default-theme-file`.

-#### Example
+### Example

->
->On Windows, you have to run `smartgitc.exe`:
+> On Windows, you have to run `smartgitc.exe`:
->```
+> ```
->smartgitc.exe --write-default-theme-file
+> smartgitc.exe --write-default-theme-file
->```
+> ```

 This will create `own-dark.theme` and `own-light.theme` files in SmartGit's settings directory which will contain all keys and their defaults.
 You can now copy over selected keys to your `patch`-files; be sure to drop the leading comment mark `#`.

-### Sample colors
+### Sample Colors

 The following is an incomplete list of important theme colors which can be customized.